jackiehjm/stx-docs/doc/source/updates/kubernetes/software-upgrades.rst

 .. warning::
     Do NOT use information in the |updates-doc| guide for |prod-dc|
     orchestrated software upgrades.
-If information in this document is used for a |prod-dc| orchestrated upgrade, the upgrade will fail resulting in an outage.
+If information in this document is used for a |prod-dc| orchestrated upgrade, the upgrade will fail, resulting in an outage.
 The |prod-dc| Upgrade Orchestrator automates a recursive rolling upgrade of all subclouds and all hosts within the subclouds.